Jahans3/Implement.js/README.md

 10. add more spies to tests to test warnings

 ###### What is Implement.js?
 Implement.js is library that attempts to bring interfaces to JavaScript.
-Simply define an interface using `Interface` and call `implement` on a class or object to ensure it implements the given interface.
+Simply define an interface using `Interface` and call `implement` on a class or object to check if it implements the given interface.
 ```
 const Hello = {
     greeting: 'hello'
     wave () {}
 }
-const Introduction = interface({
+const Introduction = Interface({
     greeting: type('string')
     handshake: type('function')
 }, { error: true })